jiawei-chen/Samwalker/Readme.md

 Chen, Jiawei, Can Wang, Sheng Zhou, Qihao Shi, Yan Feng, and Chun Chen.
 "SamWalker: Social Recommendation with Informative Sampling Strategy."
 In The World Wide Web Conference, pp. 228-239.
 ACM, 2019.

 # Example to run the code.
 We implement SamWalker in MATLAB.
 Also, we implement sampling process (Personalized random walk) in C++ to improve effeiciency.
-Beforing running the code, please compile c++ source codes to generate mex file in matlab enviornment:
+Before running the code, please compile c++ source codes to generate mex file in matlab enviornment:
 ```matlab
 mex mysamwalknew.cpp
 mex myv2s.cpp